gogowenzhang/Symptoms-Checker/README.md

 #### Summary:

 I have been thinking about creating a symptom checker application for a while.
 And this task happens to be aligned with my motivation.
 So I come up with this project which is to cluster diesease symptom information into different groups.
 The project will focus on online info retrieving, text preprocessing and a simple K Means modeling.
-The result of this project could provide insight for future disease classfication based on symptoms.
+The result of this project could provide insight for future disease classfication problems.

 #### Steps: